 She was a natural leader, and quickly found herself in command wherever the TARDIS took her.
 On her very first journey, she spurred the forces of both Louis XIII and Cardinal Richelieu against George Villiers’ English troops in 1626.
 (The Church and the Crown)

 She seemed to truly desire to rule or be close to a rulerover a group of people.
 (Son of the Dragon) Even her subconscious asserted her desire to command, (The Mind’s Eye) although she had a very strong sense of honour and a resistance against tyrannical rule.
 She believed that a leader had a sacred trust to hear and defend her people.
-So strongly was she committed to the idea of fairness in public discourse that she was prepared to stop travelling with the Doctor in order to ensure that all sides of an important politico-religious argument were heard At The Christian Council of Nicaea – even though she herself did not believe in that, or any, religion.
-(The Council of Nicaea) Her desire to help others by being a good leader was the cause of her departure from the Doctor, when ultimately she assented to marry a king of Peladon to help him rule.
+So strongly was she committed to the idea of fairness in public discourse that she was prepared to stop travelling with The Doctor in order to ensure that all sides of an important politico-religious argument were heard at the Christian Council of Nicaea – even though she herself did not believe in that, or any, religion.
+(The Council of Nicaea) Her desire to help others by being a good leader was the cause of her departure from the Fifth Doctor, when ultimately she assented to marry a king of Peladon to help him rule.
 (The Bride of Peladon)

 BEHIND THE SCENES

 Erimem as pictured on Big Finish covers was modelled upon the face of her voice actor, Caroline Morris, who is light-skinned.
 However, in many – though not all – Doctor Who Magazine illustrated previews she is drawn with darker skin, as her stories depict her.
 It is of narrative importance that Erimem is dark-skinned in a numberof stories, including Blood and Hope, The Church and the Crown and The Council of Nicaea.